Jay Farner Acquires 13,100 Shares of Rocket Companies, Inc. (NYSE:RKT) Stock

-Rocket Companies, Inc. (NYSE:RKT – Get Rating) CEO Jay Farner purchased 13,100 shares of the business’s stock in a transaction dated Friday, April 1st.
-The shares were purchased at an average cost of $11.04 per share, for a total transaction of $144,624.00.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Rocket Companies, Inc. (NYSE:RKT – Get Rating) CEO Jay Farner purchased 13,100 shares of the company’s stock in a transaction dated Friday, April 1st.
+The shares were acquired at an average cost of $11.04 per share, for a total transaction of $144,624.00.
+The purchase was disclosed in a filing with the SEC, which is accessible through this hyperlink.

 Jay Farner also recently made the following trade(s):

-The company also recently declared a dividend, which was paid on Tuesday, March 22nd.
-Investors of record on Tuesday, March 8th were paid a $1.01 dividend.
+The firm also recently announced a dividend, which was paid on Tuesday, March 22nd.
+Stockholders of record on Tuesday, March 8th were paid a dividend of $1.01 per share.
 The ex-dividend date was Monday, March 7th.

-RKT has been the topic of several recent research reports.
-Barclays reduced their price objective on Rocket Companies from $19.00 to $14.00 and set an “equal weight” rating on the stock in a research report on Monday, February 28th.
-Credit Suisse Group cut their price objective on Rocket Companies from $16.00 to $13.00 and set a “neutral” rating for the company in a report on Friday, February 25th.
-Wells Fargo & Company lowered their price objective on Rocket Companies from $20.00 to $17.00 and set an “equal weight” rating on the stock in a research report on Thursday, December 16th.
-Wedbush raised Rocket Companies from an “underperform” rating to a “neutral” rating and set a $14.00 target price on the stock in a research note on Monday, January 3rd.
-They noted that the move was a valuation call.
-Finally, Bank of America cut Rocket Companies from a “neutral” rating to an “underperform” rating and dropped their price objective for the stock from $21.00 to $11.00 in a research note on Tuesday, February 22nd.
-Two analysts have rated the stock with a sell rating, nine have assigned a hold rating and three have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average price target of $16.32.
+RKT has been the topic of a number of research analyst reports.
+Bank of America lowered Rocket Companies from a “neutral” rating to an “underperform” rating and dropped their price target for the stock from $21.00 to $11.00 in a research report on Tuesday, February 22nd.
+Zacks Investment Research lowered Rocket Companies from a “hold” rating to a “strong sell” rating in a research report on Wednesday, March 2nd.
+Barclays dropped their target price on Rocket Companies from $19.00 to $14.00 and set an “equal weight” rating on the stock in a research report on Monday, February 28th.
+JPMorgan Chase & Co. raised Rocket Companies from an “underweight” rating to an “overweight” rating and dropped their target price for the company from $17.50 to $15.00 in a research report on Wednesday, January 19th.
+Finally, Wells Fargo & Company dropped their target price on Rocket Companies from $20.00 to $17.00 and set an “equal weight” rating on the stock in a research report on Thursday, December 16th.
+Two investment analysts have rated the stock with a sell rating, nine have assigned a hold rating and three have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Rocket Companies presently has a consensus rating of “Hold” and an average target price of $16.32.

-Large investors have recently bought and sold shares of the stock.
-Millennium Management LLC boosted its stake in Rocket Companies by 255.9% in the third quarter.
-Millennium Management LLC now owns 257,636 shares of the company’s stock valued at $4,132,000 after acquiring an additional 185,236 shares during the period.
-Oak Thistle LLC bought a new stake in shares of Rocket Companies during the fourth quarter valued at approximately $331,000.
-Polianta Ltd bought a new stake in shares of Rocket Companies during the fourth quarter valued at approximately $1,145,000.
-Patriot Financial Group Insurance Agency LLC raised its holdings in shares of Rocket Companies by 111.6% during the third quarter.
-Patriot Financial Group Insurance Agency LLC now owns 3,640 shares of the company’s stock valued at $58,000 after buying an additional 1,920 shares during the last quarter.
-Finally, Advisor Group Holdings Inc. raised its holdings in shares of Rocket Companies by 2.8% during the third quarter.
-Advisor Group Holdings Inc. now owns 110,065 shares of the company’s stock valued at $1,766,000 after buying an additional 3,020 shares during the last quarter.
-Institutional investors and hedge funds own 3.74% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of RKT.
+Invesco Ltd. boosted its stake in shares of Rocket Companies by 39.5% during the 3rd quarter.
+Invesco Ltd. now owns 9,363,907 shares of the company’s stock worth $150,198,000 after acquiring an additional 2,653,662 shares during the period.
+BlackRock Inc. lifted its holdings in Rocket Companies by 17.9% during the 4th quarter.
+BlackRock Inc. now owns 6,505,694 shares of the company’s stock worth $91,081,000 after purchasing an additional 988,019 shares during the last quarter.
+Bruni J V & Co.
+Co. acquired a new stake in Rocket Companies during the 4th quarter worth approximately $11,947,000.
+Renaissance Technologies LLC lifted its holdings in Rocket Companies by 2,022.4% during the 4th quarter.
+Renaissance Technologies LLC now owns 492,400 shares of the company’s stock worth $6,894,000 after purchasing an additional 469,200 shares during the last quarter.
+Finally, Los Angeles Capital Management LLC lifted its holdings in Rocket Companies by 961.1% during the 4th quarter.
+Los Angeles Capital Management LLC now owns 365,547 shares of the company’s stock worth $5,118,000 after purchasing an additional 331,097 shares during the last quarter.
+Institutional investors own 3.74% of the company’s stock.

 About Rocket Companies (Get Rating)